 Trump says he refused to answer any questions under oath in today's New York testimony

-WASHINGTON — Donald Trump says he invoked the Fifth Amendment and wouldn't answer questions under oath in the long-running New York civil investigation into his business dealings.
+NEW YORK — Donald Trump invoked the Fifth Amendment and wouldn't answer questions under oath in the New York attorney general's long-running civil investigation into his business dealings, the former president said in a statement Wednesday.

-Trump arrived at New York Attorney General Letitia James' offices Wednesday morning, but sent out a statement more than an hour later saying he declined to answer the questions under the rights and privileges afforded to every citizen under the United States Constitution."
+Trump arrived at state Attorney General Letitia James' offices in a motorcade shortly before 9 a.m., announcing more than an hour later that he "declined to answer the questions under the rights and privileges afforded to every citizen under the United States Constitution."

-Anything he said during the deposition could have been used against him in a criminal case.
-While James' investigation is civil in nature, the Manhattan district attorney is running a parallel criminal probe.
+"I once asked, 'If you're innocent, why are you taking the Fifth Amendment?'
+Now I know the answer to that question," the statement said.
+"When your family, your company, and all the people in your orbit have become the targets of an unfounded politically motivated Witch Hunt supported by lawyers, prosecutors and the Fake News Media, you have no choice."

+As vociferous as Trump has been in defending himself in written statements and on the rally stage, legal experts say the same strategy could have backfired in a deposition setting because anything he says could potentially be used in the criminal investigation.

-Trump's testimony comes amid a flurry of legal activity surrounding him, taking place just days after FBI agents searched his Mar-a-Lago estate in Florida as part of an unrelated federal probe into whether he took classified records when he left the White House.
+His decision comes just days after FBI agents searched his Mar-a-Lago estate in Florida as part of an unrelated federal probe into whether he took classified records when he left the White House.

-He arrived at the New York attorney general's office shortly before 9 a.m. in a multivehicle motorcade.
-As he left Trump Tower in New York City for the short ride downtown, he waved to reporters assembled outside but did not comment.

-The New York civil investigation, led by Attorney General Letitia James, involves allegations that Trump's company, the Trump Organization, misstated the value of prized assets like golf courses and skyscrapers, misleading lenders and tax authorities.
+The civil investigation, led by state Attorney General Letitia James, involves allegations that Trump's company, the Trump Organization, misstated the value of prized assets like golf courses and skyscrapers, misleading lenders and tax authorities.

-"In New York City tonight.
-Seeing racist N.Y.S.
-Attorney General tomorrow, for a continuation of the greatest Witch Hunt in U.S. history!"
-Trump wrote on Truth Social, invoking his oft-repeated claims about James, who is Black, and the investigation.

-"My great company, and myself, are being attacked from all sides," Trump added.
+"My great company, and myself, are being attacked from all sides," Trump wrote beforehand on Truth Social, the social media platform he founded.
 "Banana Republic!"

 Messages seeking comment were left with James' office and with Trump's lawyer.

-The Republican billionaire's deposition — a legal term for sworn testimony that's not given in court — is one of the few remaining missing pieces, the attorney general's office said.

-Two of Trump's adult children, Donald Jr. and Ivanka, testified in the investigation in recent days, two people familiar with the matter said.
+Two of Trump's adult children, Donald Jr. and Ivanka, testified in recent days, two people familiar with the matter said.
 The people were not authorized to speak publicly and did so on condition of anonymity.

-On Friday, the Trump Organization and its longtime finance chief, Allen Weisselberg, will be in court seeking dismissal of tax fraud charges brought against them last year in the Manhattan district attorney's parallel criminal probe.
+On Friday, the Trump Organization and its longtime finance chief, Allen Weisselberg, will be in court seeking dismissal of tax fraud charges brought against them last year in the Manhattan district attorney's parallel criminal probe — spurred by evidence uncovered by James' office.
+Weisselberg and the company have pleaded not guilty.

 James, a Democrat, has said in court filings that her office has uncovered "significant" evidence that Trump's company "used fraudulent or misleading asset valuations to obtain a host of economic benefits, including loans, insurance coverage, and tax deductions."